FEUP-LEIC-ES-2023-24/2LEIC13T1/README.md

 # L.EIC Software Engineering Project - 2LEIC13T1

-The L.EIC MarTech project was developed for the Software Engineering course in the 2023/24 academic year of the 2nd year of L.EIC at FEUP.
+The L.EIC MarTechPlace project was developed for the Software Engineering course in the 2023/24 academic year of the 2nd year of L.EIC at FEUP.

 ## Project Description